Cape Coral, Florida: Climate

 The city features a borderline tropical savanna climate (Köppen climate classification: Aw), bordering on a tropical monsoon climate (Köppen climate classification: Am).
 The area averages 355 days of sunshine per year and experiences precipitation on 145 days per year.
-While the summers are very warm, humid, and rainy, the winters in Cape Coral are dry with moderate temperatures.
+While the wet season (May to October) is hot and humid with rather erratic tropical downpours, dry seasons (November to April) tend to be pleasantly warm and see only sporadic precipitation.
 The city receives about 56 inches of rain each year, the majority of which falls from June to September.
-During the summer months, afternoon rains are heavy yet brief.
+During the summer months, afternoon thunderstorms are heavy yet brief.
 The city is affected by the annual hurricane season, which begins officially on June 1 and continues through November.

 Demographics

+As of the 2020 United States census, there were 194,016 people, 69,912 households, and 48,359 families residing in the city.

+As of the 2010 United States census, there were 154,309 people, 56,313 households, and 40,405 families residing in the city.

-As of 2021, Cape Coral is the eighth largest city in Florida by population.
-Nearly 60% of the population is between the ages of 18 and 64; residents under 25 outnumber residents over 65.
+As of 2021, Cape Coral was the eighth largest city in Florida by population.
+Nearly 60% of the population was between the ages of 18 and 64; residents under 25 outnumber residents over 65.
 Southwest Florida's 18–24 age group is growing at a faster rate than the state of Florida and the United States.
-The population is 50.2% female.

 As of 2020, there were 74,387 households.
 The median income for a household in the city is $65,282.
 The per capita income for the city was $34,586.
 9.9% of the population are below the poverty line.

 As of 2000, 87.18% of residents spoke only English at home, while 7.61% spoke Spanish, 1.70% spoke German, 1.20% spoke Italian, 0.61% spoke French, and 0.41% spoke Tagalog.
 In total, 12.81% of the total population spoke languages other than English.